Testing Ocular Dominance

 - Explaining how body systems work together to maintain a functioning body using models, flow diagrams or simulations

-Conducting a quick comparative visual study of both giraffes and humans will reveal two sets of very different eyes.
-Although both are mammals, you will notice that human eyes are situated in the front of the head; whereas a giraffe’s eyes are positioned on the sides of its head.
+Conducting a quick comparative study of both giraffes and humans will reveal two sets of very different eyes.
+Although both are mammals, you will notice that human eyes are situated in the front of the head, whereas a giraffe’s eyes are positioned on the sides of its head.
 The positioning of an animals’ eyes reveals the type of vision they have and their relative position within the food chain.
-Predators (including humans) typically exhibit binocular vision; whereby both eyes look towards the same direction and located toward the front of the head.
+Predators (including humans) typically exhibit binocular vision, whereby both eyes look towards the same direction and located toward the front of the head.
 Whilst human eyes may look in the same direction, each eye sees a slightly different image.
-The brain has a tendency to accept the images produced by one eye over another; this preference is referred to as Ocular dominance.
-Estimations have suggested that ⅓ of all humans have a dominant right eye, whilst ⅓ are dominant in their left eye.
-Rare cases exist whereby neither eye is dominant over the other.
-Binocular vision depends upon the brain interpreting 2 images as a complete picture with enhanced depth.
+The brain has a tendency to accept the images produced by one eye over another.
+This preference is called Ocular dominance.
+Estimations suggest that 1/3 of all humans have a dominant right eye, whilst 1/4 are dominant in their left eye.
+Rare cases exist where neither eye is dominant over the other.
+Binocular vision depends upon the brain interpreting two images as a complete picture with enhanced depth.
 Predators use depth perception to aid in their hunt for food.
 Predators would struggle finding and capturing prey without binocular vision and proper depth perception.
-Unlike humans, Giraffes have panoramic vision; which means they can see in different directions simultaneously as their eyes are located on the sides of their head.
+Unlike humans, giraffes have panoramic vision, which means they can see in different directions simultaneously as their eyes are located on the sides of their head.
 This is an evolutionary attribute.
-The anatomy of prey species such as giraffes, prioritises being aware of their surroundings to protect them from a predator attack.
-Panoramic vision allows prey a chance to run or hide, but it does not allow the brain to perceive depth as accurately as binocular vision.
+The anatomy of prey species such as giraffes prioritise being aware of their surroundings.
+Panoramic vision allows prey a chance to run or hide from predators, but it does not allow the brain to perceive depth as accurately as binocular vision.

 This practical is aimed at exploring how the brain processes information from both eyes.
-It allows students to determine their own eye dominance and understand eye dominance amongst a statistical group along with the difference between binocular and panoramic vision.
+Students determine their own eye dominance and understand eye dominance amongst a statistical group.
+Students gain an understanding of the difference between binocular and panoramic vision.
 Students should consider the relationship between eye dominance and left or right handedness.
-This engaging activity explores the senses, perception, and evolutionary differences in predator-prey relationships.
+This engaging practical explores the senses, perception, and evolutionary differences in predator-prey relationships.

 PREPARATION - BY LAB TECHNICIAN

-- Position geometric images on the wall around the room at student eye level.
+- Position 5 geometric images on the wall around the room at student eye level.
+These images should be simple black and white images that include circles, squares and simple shapes.
+Alternatively, you may use existing posters and images on the classroom wall.
 Laminate the images for multiple uses if you wish.